dwebprotocol/multi-dwebtree/examples/Readme.md

 ```
  node examples/example.js -s [some storage name]
 ```
  using different storage name for different tabs.
-It will create directory structure for MultiHyperbee and print the **key** of the Diff Hyperbee.
+It will create directory structure for MultiDTree and print the **key** of the Diff DWebTree.
  - run command
  ```
  node examples/example.js -s [some storage name] -k [array of the keys of the Diff Hyperbees from other tabs.
 Use comma as a delimiter]